sparrow-code/radius/README.md

    sudo ./start.sh
    ```

-   Follow the interactive prompts to complete the setup.
+   Follow the interactive prompts to complete the installation.

 ## Usage